-As part of its valuation of the Reference Pool, the Diligence Provider obtained desk review valuations of the properties collateralizing 1,312 of the 1,332 mortgage loans in the Diligence Sample.
-(Of the 1,332 mortgage loans in the Diligence Sample, 599 were eligible for inclusion in the Reference Pool, of which 395 are included in Loan Group 1 and 204 are included in Loan Group 2.)
-The Diligence Provider was unable to obtain desk review valuations for 20 mortgage loans in the Diligence Sample; we acquired 13 of these loans pursuant to DU approvals that permitted the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or a Property Inspection Waiver (PIW) (see "Credit Standards-Underwriting Process-Desktop Underwriter").
+As part of its valuation of the Reference Pool, the Diligence Provider obtained desk review valuations of the properties collateralizing 981 mortgage loans in the First Quarter Diligence Sample.
+(Of the 999 mortgage loans in the First Quarter Diligence Sample, 109 were eligible for inclusion in the Reference Pool, of which 103 are included in Loan Group 2.)
+The Diligence Provider was unable to obtain desk review valuations for 18 mortgage loans in the First Quarter Diligence Sample; we acquired 11 of these mortgage loans pursuant to DU approvals that permitted the loan seller to deliver mortgage loans with a DU Property Inspection Report (Form 2075) or a Property Inspection Waiver (PIW) (see "Credit Standards-Underwriting Process-Desktop Underwriter").
 The remaining 7 mortgage loans are from Puerto Rico and the Diligence Provider was also unable to obtain desk review valuations on these mortgage loans.
-The 1,312 desk review valuations that were completed (representing approximately 98.5% of the total desk review property valuations by loan count) are referred to collectively as the "Appraisal Sample".
+The 981 desk review valuations that were completed (representing approximately 98.20% of the total desk review property valuations by loan count) are referred to collectively as the "First Quarter Appraisal Sample".

-The Diligence Provider contracted with a third party review firm to prepare desk review valuations for all of the Appraisal Sample loans.
+The Diligence Provider contracted with a third party review firm to prepare desk review valuations for all of the First Quarter Appraisal Sample mortgage loans.
 A desk review is a valuation analysis in which an appraiser makes a separate selection of comparable sales, which may or may not be the same as those used in the original appraisal and, using a rules-based valuation model, makes an independent determination as to whether the original appraised value is supported.
-Of the mortgage loans in the Appraisal Sample, 41 loans, or approximately 3.1% of the Appraisal Sample, had desk review valuations (determined "as of" the date of the appraisal) that resulted in a negative variance of more than 10% of the appraised values or were inconclusive.
+Of the mortgage loans in the First Quarter Appraisal Sample, 23 loans, or approximately 2.34% of the First Quarter Appraisal Sample, had desk review valuations (determined "as of" the date of the appraisal) that generally resulted in a negative variance of more than 10% of the appraised values or were inconclusive.

-The Diligence Provider ordered field review valuations of 41 properties (of which 12 loans are included in Loan Group 1 and 9 loans are included in Loan Group 2; 20 loans were not included in the Reference Pool).
+The Diligence Provider ordered field review valuations of 30 properties (of which 1 mortgage loan is included in, and 29 mortgage loans did not meet the Eligibility Criteria and were excluded from, the Reference Pool).
 A field review valuation estimate of the property includes a visual inspection of the exterior of the property and a review of sales and listings of properties that are proximate to the subject property and of comparable value, but does not include an inspection of the interior of the property.
-Of the 41 field reviews that were ordered by the Diligence Provider, 38 loans, or approximately 2.9% of the Appraisal Sample, had valuation estimates that were at least 90% of the appraised values (of which 9 loans are included in Loan Group 1 and 9 loans are included in Loan Group 2; 20 loans were not included in the Reference Pool).
-Of the 38 loans with valuation estimates that were at least 90% of the appraised values, the Diligence Provider ultimately determined the exceptions to be satisfied.
-The valuation estimates for the remaining 3 loans were less than 90% of the appraised values; these 3 loans are among the 8 identified by the Due Diligence Provider that will be removed from the Reference Pool.
+Of the 30 field reviews that were ordered by the Diligence Provider, 27 mortgage loans, or approximately 2.75% of the First Quarter Appraisal Sample, had valuation estimates that were at least 90% of the appraised values (of which 1 mortgage loan is included in, and 26 mortgage loans did not meet the Eligibility Criteria and were excluded from, the Reference Pool).
+Of the 27 mortgage loans with valuation estimates that were at least 90% of the appraised values, the Diligence Provider ultimately determined the exceptions to be satisfied.
+The valuation estimates for the remaining 3 mortgage loans were less than 90% of the appraised values.
+These 3 loans did not meet the Eligibility Criteria and were excluded from the Reference Pool.